-Kerra jumped at the opportunity to revitalize a rundown century-old rowhome, just a few blocks from Union Market.
-The homeowner — a newly single entrepreneur with a love for color, drama, and art — asked Kerra to bring her dream to life by turning this space into the city sanctuary she always wanted but never had.
+Kerra jumped at the opportunity to revitalize a rundown century-old rowhouse, just a few blocks from Union Market.
+The homeowner — a newly single entrepreneur with a love for color, drama, and art — asked Kerra to bring her dream to life by turning this space into the city sanctuary she always wanted, but never had.

-By digging out the basement to create a 2-bedroom, 2-bathroom apartment with full kitchen for guests, and blowing the back of the house out for an addition, the square footage of the home with instantly tripled.
-Once the construction was finally done, Kerra made it her mission to blend the client's modern, industrial, and mid-centrury aesthetic with her large collection of artwork and antiques.
+By digging out the basement to create a 2-bedroom, 2-bathroom apartment with full kitchen for guests, and blowing the back of the house out for an addition, the square footage of the home was instantly tripled.
+Once the construction was finally done, Kerra made it her mission to blend the client's modern, industrial, and mid-century aesthetic with her large collection of artwork and antiques.

 Kerra included a suite of surprising details to bring historical and personal relevance to the client's dream space: the island counter was made from the client's former live-edge dining table — a piece too big to bring into her new home.
 The mid-century roasting oven was converted into a powder room sink.
 Kerra took remnants of the unsalvageable original pine floors to design a 'welcome mat' inlay in the new floors in the foyer.

-+ AS FEATURED ON: THE WASHINGTON POST MAGAZINE, COTTAGES & BUNGALOWS, HOUZZ
++ AS FEATURED ON: THE WASHINGTON POST MAGAZINE, HGTV MAGAZINE, COTTAGES & BUNGALOWS MAGAZINE, HOUZZ

 ( scroll to view all photos, click to enlarge )